arijitchabri/Django_Tutor/README.md

 The purpose of this project is to serve as a reference for me and other developers who may be experiencing similar issues.

+**_This is not any kind of tutorial or work through.
+It's basically solves some issues which includes some boiler code and settings._**

 ## Basic Django project and app creation and running

 Let's create a basic django project named "django_tutor", and an app called example_app